exwm/yt_clipper/readme.md

   - Add target max bitrate option for constrained quality mode using `-b <bitrate>` where bitrate is in kb/s.

 ## Clipper Script (Installation) Change Log

+- v3.2.0:

+  - Use with `v0.0.75` of the markup script.
+  - Add scaling target bitrate with marker pair cropped resolution.
+    - Avoids inflating cropped webm file size.
+  - Now Automatically scales crop res if a mismatch is detected without user prompt.
+    - Use the `--no-auto-scale-crop-res` flag if you want to disable this behavior.
+  - (Windows) Add dragging and dropping the `.json` marker data from any location onto a `.bat` file.
+  - (Windows) Add dragging and dropping multiple `.json` marker data files to be run sequentially.
+  - (Windows) Add `yt_clipper_auto_simult.bat` for processing multiple `.json` files simultaneously.
+  - Note that mac by default runs multiple `.json` marker files simultaneously.

 - v3.1.0: